snl-dakota/dakota/docs/user/usingdakota/studytypes/nonlinearleastsquares.rst

 iteratively re-weighted least squares.)
 When response scaling is active, it is applied after error variance weighting and before ``weights`` application.
-The ``calibration_terms`` keyword documentation in the Dakota Reference Manual :cite:p:`RefMan` has more detail about weighting and scaling of the residual terms.
+The ``calibration_terms`` keyword documentation in the Dakota Reference Manual  :ref:`Keyword Reference <keyword-reference-area>` has more detail about weighting and scaling of the residual terms.

 .. _`nls:examples`: